-The income ax expense or credit for the period is the tax payable on the current period's taxable income based on the applicable income tax rate adusted by changes in deferred tax assets and liabilities attributable to temporary differences and to unused tax losses.

-The current income tax charge is calculated on the basis of the tax laws enacted or substantively enacted at the end of the reporting period where the Company generate taxable income.
+The income tax expense or credit for the period is the tax payable on the current period's taxable income based on the applicable income tax rate adjusted by changes in deferred tax assets and liabilities attributable to temporary differences and The current income tax charge is calculated on the basis of the tax laws enacted or substantively enacted at the end of the reporting period where the Company generate taxable income.
 Management periodically evaluates position taken in tax returns with respect to situations in which applicable tax regulation is subject to interpretation.
-It establishes provisions where appropriate on the basis of amounts expected to be paid to the tax authorities.
+It establishes provisions